mellamochiao/Datascience-Competition1/README.md

 - **Random Forest**
 - **XGBoost**
 - **Logistic Regression**

-These models were selected based on their public leaderboard performance and stability across datasets.
+These models were selected based on their public leaderboard performance.

 ##  Methods Used